 Empathy is not feeling sorry for someone.
 That is pity, and it is an essentially different act: one that positions you above the person you are observing, looking down at their misfortune with the comfortable feeling of being unaffected by it.

-The case for empathy begins with objective reality: people are not experiencing the world as you are, and your interpretation of them may be wrong.
+Two people can stand in the same room and live through different events.
+One hears criticism where another hears help.
+One experiences a joke as belonging and another as humiliation.
+One appears calm because the cost is invisible.
+Objective reality starts there: people are not experiencing the world as you are, and your interpretation of them may be wrong.
 The golden rule asks whether you would want others to respond to a caricature of you or to the actual person, history, fear, and need in front of them.
 If not, then understanding is a moral discipline.

 Empathy is understanding an experience from inside it.
 Not imagining how you would feel in someone else's situation, which is the most common error.
 That only tells you about yourself.
 Real empathy asks: given who this person is, given their history and their fears and the specific way they process the world, what is this experience like for them?
 It requires stepping outside your own interpretive frame and trying to inhabit someone else's.
 This is genuinely difficult, which is why most people do not do it, even when they believe they do.